General meaning

 Roles that intervene at the moment of cutting to redirect.

-- Career advisor or counselor after a professional break
+- Career advisor or counselor following a professional break

 - Mediator or lawyer assisting with separation or contract termination decisions